hyperledger-archives/sawtooth-docs-archive/faq/docker.md

 Otherwise, you need to modify the source if the validator port is hard-coded for your TP.

-## I get `You cannot remove a running container` error removing docker containers
+<h2 id="i-get-cannot-remove-container">I get `You cannot remove a running
+container` error removing docker containers</h2>

 Before running `docker rm $(docker ps -aq)`, first stop the running containers with `sudo docker stop $(docker ps -q)`